Genitality in the Theory and Therapy of Neurosis: Editions

 After being published in 1927 by the International Psychoanalytic Press, Die Funktion des Orgasmus was never republished or translated until a revised, second edition was published in English in 1980 by Farrar Straus and Giroux.
 The editors of the second edition changed the title to Genitality in the Theory and Therapy of Neurosis, to avoid confusion with Reich's 1942 The Function of the Orgasm.
 The latter was a scientific autobiography which included only the detailed description of the orgasm process from the 1927 Die Funktion des Orgasmus.

 All other changes to the second edition were made by Reich himself between 1937 and 1945.
 These changes usually reflected his separation from Sigmund Freud and psychoanalysis.
 Moreover, the changes indicate that Reich saw his search for understanding genitality as his own commitment to finding the energy source of neurosis, rather than it reflecting Freudian theory or practice.
-One such change includes reversing the order of the first two chapter, now beginning with presenting orgastic potency instead of the Freudian understanding of the neurotic conflict.
+One such change includes reversing the order of the first two chapters, beginning with presenting orgastic potency instead of the Freudian understanding of the neurotic conflict.